robotframework/statuschecker/README.rst

     process_output('infile.xml', 'outfile.xml')

-If an output file is not given, the input file is considered to be also an output file and it is edited in place.
+If an output file is not given, the input file is edited in place.

 Defining expected test status
 -----------------------------